MeltingDiamond/The-Bibites-Downloads/README.md

 Thanks to tedeni for compiling a complete changelog for each version up to 0.6a11.
 Changelog can be found [here](/Changelogs/The_Bibites_All_Changelogs.txt).

+If you want to see other files that are released by Leo Caussan you can [click here](/Other Files)

 Here is the list of all versions tracked with download links, if any of the links are not working please report it anywhere:
 # 0.6.0
 0.6.0 and 0.6aX (alphas) download links will be added soon.